hyounesy/cass2017_vis/data/tiny/xor_25/README.md

 | runs/[i].txt | one file for each run: predicted labels the points at the i'th run |
 | images/[i].png | one plot for each run output: predicted classification. training and test points are represented with white and black stroke respectively.|

-The following images are the classification output plot for random of hyper-parameters at different iteration steps.
+The following images are the classification output plot for random hyper-parameters at different epochs.

 | epoch: 25 | epoch: 50 | epoch: 100 | epoch: 200 | epoch: 400 |
 |----|----|----|----|----|